4GeeksAcademy/master-python-programming-exercises/exercises/022-list-and-tuple/README.md

 ## 📝 Instructions:

-1. Write a function `list_tuple()` which accepts a sequence of comma-separated numbers from console and generate a list and a tuple which contains every number.
+1. Write a function `list_tuple()` which accepts a sequence of comma-separated numbers in a string as parameter and generate a list or a tuple which contains every number.

 ## Example input: